 To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only see to enhance surroundings with development in line with policy RA2 and proportional growth within the Core Strategy.
-N/A Overall commentary and any cumulative effects the landscap pe and natural e environment.
-A be mitigated wit he Core Strategy.
-This policy helps positive overall cumulative will be a heart core strategy and specific enviror the impact of this policy.
+N/A Overall commentary and any cumulative effects the landscap Overall this Policy is not over and above the Core Strategy.
+This policy helps to shape and protect the landscape and natural environment.
+A positive overall cumulative will be the impact of this policy.
+Environmental effects can be mitigated with core strategy and specific environmental protection policies but are also detailed in this policy.